Hitesh Sahu

 Example Output

-So the predicted class is the third category.
+So the predicted class is the third category (highest probability), even though the output isn't an exact one-hot vector.

 If we defined: